AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/frame-wf-get-started.md

 Once all review activity is complete, approvers must make one of the following decisions:

-* Approve: The asset does not need changes and is ready for use.
+* **Approve**: The asset does not need changes and is ready for use.
-* Approve with changes: The asset needs changes and is ready for use once they are made.
+* **Approve with changes**: The asset needs changes and is ready for use once they are made.
 Additional approval is not required.
-* Needs work: The asset needs changes and is not ready for use.
+* **Needs work**: The asset needs changes and is not ready for use.
 Once the specified changes are made, the asset must be uploaded as a new version and go through another round of approvals. <!--is the same approval workflow automatically applied?
 Does the coordinator have to do anything to get the approval going? -->

-Reviewers can mark their review complete inside of the Frame.io viewer, but this is not required for the asset to move forward in the approval process. <!--check if this is accurate -->
+Reviewers can mark their review complete inside of the Frame.io viewer, but this is not required for the asset to move forward in the approval process.

 For more information about decisions in Workfront, see [Document decision status overview](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/document-approval-status.md).